Prawn Dumpling aka Har Gow (蝦餃)

 4. Make a roll and cut into 1 inch pieces.
 Cover with wet towel, while working.

 5. Roll each piece of dough into a ball.
-Flatten with palm and then roll into a circle using a rolling pin, to as thin as possible.
+Place dough ball onto a greaseproof paper.
+Lightly oil palm and top of the ball.
+Flatten with palm to as thin as possible, outer edges thinner than the centre.
 You could also roll and cut with a pastry ring, if preferred.

-(Note: If this proves too difficult, just fold over the wrapper, seal the edge and crimp with a fork.)
+8. Fold the other side of the wrapper to the pleated side and pinch together to seal.
+Note: If this proves too difficult, just fold over the wrapper, seal the edge and crimp with a fork.